Genetic Cancer Counseling and Testing

-- Your estimated risks for certain cancers based on your age, family history, and other factors.
+- Your risks for certain cancers based on your age, family history, and other factors.

-- The possible role of genetics in your family's cancer.
+- The possible role of genes in your family's cancer.

 - Your feelings about cancer and risk.

-The CGP strives to provide expert clinical consults in cancer genetics through:
+The CGP strives to provide you with expert cancer genetics consults through:

-- Developing a cohort of patients and families with hereditary cancer for research studies, so we can learn more.
+- Forming a cohort of people with inherited cancer for research studies, so we can learn more.

 - Training and CME for health care workers to keep them up-to-date on the latest genetic cancer research.